autonomouslogic/eve-ref/docs/src/datasets/market-history.md

 This means that data in the archive may not be complete, but also that archives for past days may be updated in-place.
 If you download these archives and insert them into your own database, and want them to stay fully up-to-date, it's important to be aware of this.
+Please see [downloading datasets](../datasets/downloading-datasets.md) for more information on how to effectively download.